Three Divisions. One Firm.

 What does it mean to serve divorce papers?

-petitioner vs respondent in divorce “Service” or “service of process” is the term for the legal notice you provide to someone when they have been sued in court.
+“Service” or “service of process” is the term for the legal notice you provide to someone when they have been sued in court.
 Filing a petition for a divorce is initiating a lawsuit, so your spouse is entitled to receive proper notice of the filing and all of the documents that have been filed.
 This process is necessary so the receiving spouse, or the “respondent,” has the opportunity to respond to the divorce petition with an answer, either accepting your demands, contesting your demands, or requesting an extension to answer.
 Service is a critical component of all civil litigation, including divorce.

 How Divorce Papers are Served in Texas